-- FNP5.1.
-Planning permission will only be granted to a development intending to connect to the sewer network if the sewer network can accommodate the additional demand for sewage disposal either in its existing form or through planned improvements to the system in advance of the construction of the development, to ensure that the environment and the amenity of local residents are not adversely affected. - FNP5.2.
-Where a need for new or improved off-site utility infrastructure has been identified in order to support new development, any resulting proposals will only be supported where the proposed utility infrastructure will be delivered in line with an agreed phased timescale. - FNP5.3.
+- FNP{5.1}.
+Planning permission will only be granted to a development intending to connect to the sewer network if the sewer network can accommodate the additional demand for sewage disposal either in its existing form or through planned improvements to the system in advance of the construction of the development, to ensure that the environment and the amenity of local residents are not adversely affected. - FNP{5.2}.
+Where a need for new or improved off-site utility infrastructure has been identified in order to support new development, any resulting proposals will only be supported where the proposed utility infrastructure will be delivered in line with an agreed phased timescale. - FNP{5.3}.
 Development proposals will be required to make either satisfactory arrangements for the direct implementation of the off-site infrastructure, and/or an agreed financial contribution towards its provision by another party within the agreed timescale. - FNP5.4.
 Planning permission for a development intending to connect to the sewer network must include conditions that require that new homes must not be occupied until it is demonstrated that the sewerage system has adequate capacity to accommodate the additional flow generated by the development.
-The condition may allow that the physical connection of new homes to the sewage treatment works may be delayed until enough homes are occupied to achieve sufficient flow through the sewerage system to avoid issues of septicity, during which time approved environmentally acceptable alternative arrangements (e.g., tankering) may be used, subject to Local Planning Authority agreement. - FNP5.5.
-All new development must have sufficient infrastructure to provide electric vehicle charging points to meet future demand. - 6.25.
+The condition may allow that the physical connection of new homes to the sewage treatment works may be delayed until enough homes are occupied to achieve sufficient flow through the sewerage system to avoid issues of septicity, during which time approved environmentally acceptable alternative arrangements (e.g., tankering) may be used, subject to Local Planning Authority agreement. - 6.24.
 By "Utilities Infrastructure" this policy means not only sewerage and water supply (as set out in INF1 and INF8 of the CDC Local Plan) but also broadband.
-Flood protection is covered in FNP4.
+Flood protection is covered in FNP4. - 6.25.
+Such "planned improvements to the system" may take the form of reduced surface and ground water inflow into the sewers, increased pumping station capacity or increased

-- 6.26.
-Such "planned improvements to the system" may take the form of reduced surface and ground water inflow into the sewers, increased pumping station capacity or increased sewage treatment works capacity.
-This plan does not stipulate which, but the effect must be to accommodate fully the additional demand. - 6.27.
+- sewage treatment works capacity.
+This plan does not stipulate which, but the effect must be to accommodate fully the additional demand. - 6.26.
 This policy is intended to complement and strengthen Local Plan policies INF 1 and INF 8, particularly 11.8.8, 11.8.9 and 11.8.10, and ensure that developers work with Thames Water to plan for the necessary wastewater management infrastructure to accommodate growth in Fairford, taking account of the specific local circumstances.
 Fairford Town Council has been concerned for several years that further development would lead to overloading of existing sewerage infrastructure, since the population has increased dramatically in recent years.
 Ground and surface water ingress into the foul sewers adds to the problem, leading to sewage overspill in storm conditions and flooding of properties following prolonged and heavy rainfall.